-Challenging Students to Do Their Best Work

-To what extent did students' courses challenge them to do their best work?
+Challenging Students to Do Their Best Work To what extent did students' courses challenge them to do their best work?
 Response options ranged from 1 = "Not at all" to 7 = "Very much."

-Academic Emphasis

-How much did students say their institution emphasizes spending significant time studying and on academic work?
+Academic Emphasis How much did students say their institution emphasizes spending significant time studying and on academic work?
 Response options included "Very much," "Quite a bit," "Some," and "Very little."

-Item Comparisons

-By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the

-Engagement Indicators.
-This section displays the five questions on which your students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
+University of Nebraska at Kearney Item Comparisons By examining individual NSSE questions, you can better understand what contributes to your institution's performance on the Engagement Indicators.
+This section displays the five questionsa on which your students scored the highest and the five questions on which they scored the lowest, relative to students in your comparison group.
 Parenthetical notes indicate whether an item belongs to a specific Engagement Indicator or is a High-Impact Practice.
-While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals.
+While these questions represent the largest differences (in percentage points), they may not be the most important to your institutional mission or current program or policy goals, or equally available to all students.
 For additional results, see your Frequencies and Statistical Comparisons report.

-First-year

-Highest Performing Relative to Peer Institutions

-Participated in a learning community or some other formal program where...
-(HIP) Worked with a faculty member on activities other than coursework $(...)^b$ (SF)

-Assigned more than 50 pages of writingg

-Asked another student to help you understand course materialb (CL)

-Spent more than 15 hours per week preparing for class

-Lowest Performing Relative to Peer Institutions

-Examined the strengths and weaknesses of your own views on a topic or issue b (RI)

-Reached conclusions based on your own analysis of numerical information (...)b (QR)
+First-year Highest Performing Relative to Peer Institutions Quality of interactions with studentsd (QI) Prepared for exams by discussing or working through course material w/other studentsb (CL) Worked with other students on course projects or assignmentsb (CL) Talked about career plans with a faculty member (SF) Participated in a learning community or some other formal program where...
+(HIP) Lowest Performing Relative to Peer Institutions

-Discussions with...
-People of a race or ethnicity other than your ownb (DD)
+Assigned more than 50 pages of writingg Discussions with...
+People with political views other than your ownb (DD) Included diverse perspectives (...) in course discussions or assignmentsb (RI) Discussions with...
+People of a race or ethnicity other than your ownb (DD) Discussions with...People with a sexual orientation other than your own

-Institution emphasis on attending campus activities and events (...)c (SE)

-Institution emphasis on encouraging contact among students from different backgrounds...
-(SE)

-Percentage Point Difference with Peer Institutions

-Senior

-Highest Performing Relative to Peer Institutions

-Completed a culminating senior experience (...)
-(HIP)

-About how many courses have included a community-based project (service-learning)?e (HIP)

-Participated in a learning community or some other formal program where...
-(HIP)

-Quality of interactions with academic advisorsd (QI)

-Talked about career plans with a faculty member (SF)

-Lowest Performing Relative to Peer Institutions

-Institution emphasis on helping you manage your non-academic responsibilities (...) c (SE)

-Identified key information from reading assignmentsb (LS)

-Reviewed your notes after classb (LS)
+Percentage Point Difference with Peer Institutions Senior Highest Performing Relative to Peer Institutions Completed a culminating senior experience (...)
+(HIP) Participated in an internship, co-op, field exp., student teach., clinical placemt.
+(HIP) About how many courses have included a community-based project (service-learning)?e (HIP) Participated in a learning community or some other formal program where...
+(HIP) Institution emphasis on attending events that address important social/econ./polit. issuesc (SE) Lowest Performing Relative to Peer Institutions

-Prepared for exams by discussing or working through course material w/other studentsb (CL)
+Used numerical information to examine a real-world problem or issue (...)b (QR) Prepared for exams by discussing or working through course material w/other studentsb (CL) Reached conclusions based on your own analysis of numerical information (...)b (QR) Spent more than 15 hours per week preparing for class Discussions with...People with a sexual orientation other than your own

-Explained course material to one or more studentsb (CL)

-Percentage Point Difference with Peer Institutions

-a.
-The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
-Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive b.
-Combination of students responding "Very often" or "Often."
+Percentage Point Difference with Peer Institutions a.
+The items on this page come from the Engagement Indicators (EIs), High-Impact Practices (HIPs), Sense of Belonging (SB), the academic challenge questions on page 2, and four additional questions about effective teaching (new in 2021).
+Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment. b.
+Combination of students responding "very often" or "often." c.
+Combination of students responding "very much" or "quite a bit." d.
+Rated at least 6 on a 7-point scale.